lachlanwgordon/ValueConverterBlog/blog.md

 }
 ```

 We've got one method that converts a value and another that converts it back.
 In our case we'll want to return a `bool` based on the input `double` value which all happens in the Convert() method.
-Unfortunately this method isn't type safe so we'll have to do a couple of type checks, and then asuming it is a double, return the appropriate value.
+Unfortunately this method isn't type safe so we'll have to do a couple of type checks, and then assuming it is a `double`, return the appropriate value.

 ```